 The use of plant protection products may create a risk for bees and other pollinating insects which come into contact with treated crops or the surrounding plants (weeds or neighbouring crops).
-For example, plant protection products can affect the survival and behaviour of bees.
-Exposure to these organisms can occur during or after application of the product (if it is persistent or systemic).
+Plant protection products, for example neonicotinoids, can affect the survival and behaviour of bees.

-The impact on bees as a result of an approved application is assessed in the context of the authorisation of plant protection products.
+The impact on bees is assessed in the context of the authorisation of plant protection products.
 To reduce this impact, risk mitigation measures must be applied by the users of certain products.
 The basis for the risk assessment for bees in Belgium is the EFSA guidance document.
 This EFSA guidance document for bees is currently under revision.
 For more information on this revision, please check our FAQ.
 How this evaluation is specifically done in Belgium, can be found in this document.

 Measures to protect bees

 The risk mitigation measures of each product, if necessary, are indicated on the label of the packaging of the plant protection product.
 Below are some examples of the risk phrases:

 - Dangerous to bees and other pollinating insects.
 To protect bees and other pollinating insects do not apply to crop plants when in flower.
 Do not apply when flowering weeds are present.

 - Dangerous to bees and other pollinating insects.
 To protect bees and other pollinating insects do not apply to crop plants when in flower.
 Do not use where bees are actively foraging.
 The product must therefore be applied early in the morning or late in the evening.